-In the UK we use enough plastic water bottles (7.7 billion every year) to go round the world every nine days if placed end to end.
-If we include plastic milk containers and fizzy drink bottles etc the number almost doubles to a staggering 13 billion single use plastic bottles a year.
+In the UK we use enough plastic water bottles (7.7 billion2 every year) to go round the world every nine days if placed end to end.
+If we include plastic milk containers and other bottles the number almost doubles to a staggering 13 billion single use plastic bottles a year.